cindybhuynh/cindybhuynh.github.io/_posts/2025-08-24-Shared-Responsibility-Model.md

 How much data should the customer give users and workers access to?
 This depends on the type of application and whether data needs to be private.

-For workers and people who require access to the data to do their job the customer should use AWS Identity and Access Management (IAM) tools.
+For workers and people who require access to the data to do their job, the customer should use AWS Identity and Access Management (IAM) tools.

 ### IAM Tools
 IAM tools are used to secure data and manage workforce permissions.
-With IAM tools the customer can:
+With IAM tools, the customer can:
 * Set and manage detailed permissions
 * Manage workload identities across AWS accounts
 * Use temporary security credentials to access AWS resources
 * Analyze access history and verify users

 With IAM tools the customer and fine-tune their security to ensure proper data encryption.
-The customer may need to secure other points of access such as the operating system (OS), depending on the AWS Cloud services used.
+The customer may need to secure other points of access, such as the operating system (OS), depending on the AWS Cloud services used.

 The customer can shift their focus to implementing new ideas and improving their application without worrying about the security of the hardware of the AWS cloud.